 Fascinated by human behaviour, I take every opportunity to expand my insight into the many possible ways clients experience and interact with the world.
-Recently whilst out hill-climbing, I listened to a podcast where the guest, Gretchen Rubin, outlined four personality profiles she believes we all fall into, based on how we respond to inner and outer expectation.
+Recently whilst out hill-climbing, I listened to a podcast where the guest, Gretchen Rubin, outlined four personality profiles she believes we all fall into, based on how we respond to inner and outer expectations.

-Without getting into too much detail, (you can listen to it for yourself), the types are: Obligers, Upholders, Questioners, and Rebels.
+Without getting into too much detail, (you can listen to it for yourself), the types are Obligers, Upholders, Questioners, and Rebels.

 Obligers: meet others’ expectations but struggle to meet their own.

 Upholders: will meet the expectations of others and themselves.